fls-bioinformatics-core/GFFUtils/README.markdown

                           cannonical GFF that can't be read correctly by this or other programs.

+    --remove-attribute=RM_ATTR
+                          Remove attribute RM_ATTR from the list of attributes for all records in the GFF file (can be specified multiple times)

     --debug               Print debugging information

     --test                Run unit tests